wilfried-huss/qiskit-aqt-provider/README.md

 ## Setting up the AQT Provider

 Once the package is installed, you can use it to access the provider from qiskit.

+An access token can be obtained at [www.aqt.eu](www.aqt.eu).

 ### Use your AQT credentials